2024-25 Catalog

 It is more important now than ever to understand, preserve and improve the health and well-being of populations and communities locally, nationally, and globally -- this is at the heart of the mission of Lehigh University’s College of Health.
 The College of Health offers a variety of exceptional graduate education programs that prepare students to investigate and address the multiple determinants of health through novel and innovative health research, practice, and policy.
 For more information, contact cohgrad@lehigh.edu.

-PHD Population Health Master of Population Health (MS)
+PHD Population Health Master of Science in Population Health Management (MS)

 Master of Public Health (MPH) 4+1 Accelerated Master of Public Health (MPH)

-MBA/MPH (with the College of Business) 4+1 Accelerated Master of Population Health (MS)
+MBA/MPH (with the College of Business) 4+1 Accelerated Master of Science in Population Health Management (MS)

 Graduate Certificate in Population Health Graduate Certificate Global Population Health